mcespo/fatkid/recipes/drinks/teas/masala-chai/README.md

 3. On a stove burner set to medium, toast the ingredients in the pot for a minute or so before adding **600ml**, water.
 Wait until the water begins to boil before adding **40g**, sugar, and **8g**, loose black tea.

-4. Let the tea steep in water for 6 minutes before adding **300ml**, milk which should slow down the boil.
+4. Let the tea steep in water for 6 minutes before adding **300ml**, milk (or oat milk) which should slow down the boil.
 Allow the mixture to warm up after a few minutes and remove from the heat before it begins to boil again.

 5. Transfer the mixture to a French press, or strain into a pitcher before serving.